Don't let economic and political uncertainty put you off taking control of your career planning.

-If the future for graduate job hunters after Brexit was an essay question, there’d be no one right answer.
-With Brexit constantly in the news and the stream of updates set to continue for months and years to come, it’s perilous to generalise about the likely impact on graduate careers, let alone to offer any definitive advice.
-However, here at TARGETjobs we’ve been listening to both students and graduate employers, and have compiled a list of students’ top six frequently asked questions about what Brexit will mean for them as they decide what to do after university, and start applying for jobs.
+It’s not just the coronavirus pandemic that will affect the UK economy and your job hunt; Brexit will continue to have an impact, too.
+In what way is yet to be known.
+However, here at TARGETjobs we’ve been listening to both students and graduate employers, and have compiled a list of students’ top six frequently asked questions about what Brexit will mean for them as they decide what to do after university and start applying for jobs.

 Students’ questions about Brexit boil down to two key concerns: prospects and professional etiquette.
-You may well want to know what Brexit will mean for your career in the long term, but you are also likely to be focused on the immediate next step: applications, interviews and assessment centres.
-Could a Brexit faux pas mean falling at the first hurdle?
+You may well want to know what Brexit will mean for your career in the long term, but you are also likely to be focused on the immediate next step: finding jobs and succeeding at in the recruitment process.

-We’ve put together some information and tips to help you forge ahead with your job hunt with confidence, and if there’s one key point to remember from all of this, it’s not to let economic and political uncertainty put you off taking control of your career planning and making decisions about your future.
+But if there’s one key point to remember, it’s not to let political and economic uncertainty put you off taking control of your career planning and making decisions about your future.

 3. How will Brexit affect the industry I want to get into?

 There are no short cuts here; the only answer is to do your research.
 We’ve heard a range of views from employers in different industries on the likely impact of Brexit, and there can also be marked variation across specialisms.